svgpp/svgpp/doc/sphinx/markers.rst

     then tag ``tag::orient_fixed`` is passed instead of orientation value.

   ``marker_index``
-    Marker orientations aren't always calculated and passed in order, because orientation of marker on first vertex of *subpath* may be calculated only after *subpath* is finished.
+    Marker orientations aren't always calculated and passed in the order, because orientation of marker on first vertex of *subpath* may be calculated only after *subpath* is finished.
     ``marker_index`` is the 0-based index of the marker in drawing order.